-This year, we’ll be celebrating Black History Month with highlights from our photography and art collections.
-To kick-off this series, let’s take a look at our own on-going exhibition, Freedom Journey 1965, which features New Yorker Stephen Somerstein’s moving photographs of the 1965 Selma to Montgomery Voting Rights March.
-The protest marked a watershed moment in civil rights history; it led to the passage of the Voting Rights Act just months later.
-During the five-day, 54-mile protest, 25,000 brave individuals risked their lives to participate in the march.
+In 2015, New-York Historical hosted the exhibition Freedom Journey 1965, which highlighted photographer Stephen Somerstein’s powerful images of the 1965 Selma to Montgomery Voting Rights March.
+The protest marked a watershed moment in civil rights history and led to the passage of the Voting Rights Act just months later.
+During the five-day, 54-mile protest, 25,000 brave individuals—including luminaries like Martin Luther King Jr., Rosa Parks, and Bayard Rustin—risked their lives to participate in the march.

-At the time, Somerstein was a 24-year-old Physics major and Photo Editor of the City College newspaper.
+At the time, Somerstein was a 24-year-old physics major and photo editor of the City College newspaper.
 As events unfolded, Somerstein dropped everything and arrived in Alabama on the last day of the demonstration.
 His images capture an often untold side of the Civil Rights Movement: the range of profound human emotions experienced by demonstrators and on-lookers, opponents and leaders alike.
-Alongside the photos below, the photographer describes the scene in Montgomery, Alabama, on March 25, 1965.
+Alongside the photos below, the photographer describes the scene in Montgomery on March 25, 1965.

 “For most of the march, the on-lookers showed emotional restraint.
 But in the city, a few rowdy young white hecklers showed their disdain for the marchers and played to the camera with catcalls and obscene gestures.”